varennes/varennes.github.io/_posts/2015-7-10-cpm_sensing.md

 As you can see cell movement does not look coordinated and the polarization vectors change erratically.
 Cells are properly measuring and communicating the signal as indicated by the right-side of the group generally having the largest values for the downstream readout.
 This means that the problem in the model lies in translating the various values of $$R_k$$ to the dynamics of each cell which is done through the polarization and the bias.

 I believe that the problem is most likely caused by the calculation of the change in polarization.
-Say that a cell at the very right edge of the group has both $$\vec{p}_k$$ and $$\Delta\vec{x}_k$$ pointing parallel to the gradient then its positive readout $$R_k$$ would only reinforce movement parallel to the gradient.
+Say that a cell at the very right edge of the group has both $$\vec{p}_k$$ and $$\Delta\vec{x}_k$$ pointing perpendicular to the gradient then its positive readout $$R_k$$ would only reinforce movement perpendicular to the gradient.
 Other problems also occur when a cell becomes disconnected form the group.

 ## Updated Polarization Implementation